 The Science of Compliments

-- When we receive a gift, Mother Nature triggers the release of hormones like serotonin and dopamine that make us happy.
+- When we receive a gift, Mother Nature triggers the release of hormones like serotonin and dopamine that make us happy and healthy.

-- More importantly, words of affirmation reinforce our self-belief, especially when they come from somebody we like and respect.
-When we believe we are valuable, we become valuable.
+- Words of affirmation reinforce our self-belief, especially when they come from somebody we like and respect.
+When we believe we are valuable, we become more valuable.
 Outside opinion is a powerful ally for our cognitive brain in its fight against the undermining voice of our primitive reptilian brain.

 - Finally, when we openly acknowledge the sentiment and intent of kind words, we complete the circle of giving that starts deep in the emotional brain of the giver.
-In addition to our own gains, we reward the giver.
-By completing the circle, they too enjoy Mother Nature’s magical design, and are rewarded with health and happiness.
+In gaining from their words, we reward the giver.
+They too enjoy Mother Nature’s magical design and are rewarded with health and happiness.

 So when you get your next compliment, don’t reject it stoically.
-Rather, look the giver in the eye, give them a huge warm smile, and a simple “thank you”.
+Rather, look the giver in the eye, give them a huge, warm smile, and say a simple “thank you.”

 Dr. Roddy Carter, MD, has over 30 years of experience working across a range of medical disciplines and corporate settings.

 At the height of his successful career, Roddy experienced a personal health and happiness awakening.
 During this profoundly transformative time, he began applying his deep knowledge of performance neuroscience to his everyday life.
 He discovered that, in moments of stress, the brain develops intricate psycho-protective adaptations to ensure our short-term survival; however, these adaptations often impose substantial residual limitations, create profound (and often hidden) distress, and prevent us from reaching our innate potential.

 Today, Roddy is an executive coach and author dedicated to helping others unlock their full potential throughout their lives by applying compassionate neuroscience and sharing his unique approach to Personal Mastery™.